odino/odino.github.com/source/_posts/2018-07-13-web-security-demistified.markdown

 This table of contents is as stable as a table with three legs, but should give you a rough idea of the contents I'm planning to write about:

-* Miscellaneous (need to sort these out)
-  * OWASP
-    * Injection
-      * Understanding prepared statements
-    * XSS
-    * Dependencies with known vulnerabilities
-  * Have I been pwoned?
-    * Re-using credentials: a real-world story
-  * Common programming mistakes
-    * Blacklisting vs whitelisting
-    * Logging secrets
-  * Sub-resource integrity
-  * Secrets management
-    * Pushing to Github
-    * An isolated repository
-    * Encrypting secrets with SOPS
-    * Environment variables: not a silver bullet?
-  * Session invalidation in a stateless architecture
 * Introduction
 * Understanding a browser
 * HTTP(S)